Improve People Management and Build Employee Engagement

 Second, I’m going to teach you the five leadership roles and how these roles relate the key elements of the team model.
 You’ll become a better leader, supervisor, or manager as you understand and incorporate these roles and practices into your day-to-day behavior.

 Third, this is the heart of the course.
 We’ll do a deeper dive into the specific practices of each of the leadership roles.
-I’ll be giving you a number of tools related to each of the roles that will help you a high performing team and increase employee engagement and commitment.
+I’ll be giving you a number of tools related to each of the roles that will help you a high performing team and increase employee engagement and motivation.

 Fourth, I’ll have you do an assessment of yourself, which of the leadership roles you typically use and which you’re most likely to neglect.

-Finally, you’ll create an improvement plan to become stronger in those roles or practices that you underutilize.
+Finally, you’ll create an improvement plan to become stronger in those roles or practices that you under-utilize.
 The entire purpose is to strengthen you and help you grow as a leader, so you provide better leadership to your team.

 However, I also need to tell you that this is not abracadabra.
 There are no magic formulas or quick fixes to engage your work force.
 Employee engagement is not simply a program or initiative.
 It isn’t one more thing to put on your plate or add to an already busy schedule.
 Employee engagement is a paradigm, a way of thinking about people, how work is organized, and the role of leadership.
 It is how you go about the everyday business of leading your team, staff, or workforce.

 My name is Roger K. Allen and I’m pleased you’ve decided to join me in this course to become a better leader.
 I want you to know that I don’t take for granted the trust you’re placing in me as your guide in this journey.
 The concepts I’m bringing to you come from my 25 years of consulting and training experience.
 I’ve worked with thousands of leaders from every type and size of business.
 And the concepts I teach are popular.
-I’ve certified over 1500 trainers and consultants from around the world to use the leadership and team development concepts I teach.
+I’ve certified over 1500 trainers and consultants from around the world to use the leadership development and team development concepts I teach.

 - Anyone who leads a team, work group or staff of any size